boredazfcuk/docker-icloudpd/CONFIGURATION.md

 **auth_china**: Set this to **true** to use icloud.com.cn instead of icloud.com for cookie generation.
 Default: false.

+**fake_user_agent**: Set this to **true** to tell curl to use a fake user agent.
+This is required for some notification sites which do not allow curl to send notifications, IYUU for one.
+Sets user agent to: "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/122.0.0.0 Safari/537.36 Edg/122.0.0.0"

 **synology_photos_app_fix**: Set this to **true** to touch files after download and trigger the Synology Photos app to index any newly created files.

 **synology_ignore_path**: Set this to **true** to avoid warnings when trying to change **@eaDir** permissions for the extended attributes directories under Synology system.